-Federal share: [Requested Federal Share] Matching Share: [Proposed Matching Share]
+Federal Share: [Requested Federal Share] Matching Share: [Proposed Matching Share]

-[If you include indirect costs in the budget, please provide the approved indirect cost rate with a copy of your Indirect Cost Rate Agreement (ICRA).
-The applicant should include a statement in its Budget Narrative that it does not have an ICR Agreement; it has never received an ICR; and it is electing to charge the de minimis rate.
+[If you include indirect costs in the budget, please provide the approved indirect cost rate with a copy of your Negotiated Indirect Cost Rate Agreement (NICRA).
+If electing to charge a de minimis rate of 10 percent of modified total direct costs, the applicant must include a statement in its Budget Narrative that it does not have a current negotiated (including provisional) rate and is electing to charge the de minimis rate.
 (2 C.F.R.
 Sec.
 200.414(f))]